sgabre/TestHarness/Documents/CodeAnalysis.md

 ### Scope

-The purpose of Component testing is to TBD
+The purpose of Static Code Analysis is to detect defects, vulnerabilities, and code quality issues without executing the program.
+This process ensures adherence to coding standards, improves maintainability, and reduces technical debt by analyzing the source code for patterns of errors, inefficiencies, and security risks.

 ### Testbench